 NO ROOM: How difficult is it for disabled people to secure a home in Ireland?

-There is a crisis within a crisis for disabled people who are left homeless or in unsuitable accommodation and the proportion of those with a disability need on the housing list is rising year-on-year.
+There is a crisis within a crisis for disabled people who face increasingly long periods on housing waiting lists, with many left homeless or in unsuitable accommodation.

-Disabled people make up 13.5% of the population but represent 27% of the homeless population.
-Over 2,400 disabled people continue to live in congregated settings and more than 1,300 people under the age of 65 are living in nursing homes.
+Disabled people represent 27% of the homeless population even though they make up just 13.5% of the population.
+Over 2,400 disabled people continue to live in congregated settings and more than 1,300 people under-65 are living in nursing homes.

-We want to conduct an in-depth investigation into the housing crisis facing disabled people by examining the difficulties faced in the private market as well as the accessibility and availability of social housing and emergency accommodation across the country.
+Our team will expose difficulties faced in the private market by disabled people as well as lack of accessibility and availability of social housing and emergency accommodation across the country.

-We will also look at the personal assistance services provided by the HSE and speak to disabled people to find out if these are meeting their needs to live independently.
+We will investigate access to services provided by the HSE and speak to disabled people to find out if these are meeting their needs to live independently.

-Finally, we want to meet with disabled people living in inappropriate accommodation, including nursing homes, to find out how their lives are impacted.
+We will also meet with disabled people living in inappropriate accommodation to find out how their lives are impacted.

 Other Proposals